1 of 2 Oklahoma officers shot during traffic stop dies

 A motive for the shooting was unclear.
 Tulsa police Capt.
 Richard Meulenberg said Ware had no known bias against the police.

 While Ware was being stopped, police said, he called an “accomplice” who arrived in a separate vehicle and picked him up.
-That man, police said, is Matthew Hall.
+Police said that man, Matthew Hall, was arrested later Tuesday in Broken Arrow.

 Ware faces murder and weapons charges, and Hall a faces count of being an accessory murder and a related charge.
 Both are being held without bond at the Tulsa jail.
 Court records don’t list an attorney to speak for either of them.